apollographql/apollo-client/react-docs/source/queries.md

 <h3 id="graphql-name">Using `name`</h3>

-If you want to change the name of the default `data` prop, but keep the exact same shape, you can use `name` field.
+If you want to change the name of the default `data` prop, but keep the exact same shape, you can use `name` option to the `graphql` container.
 This is especially useful for nested `graphql` containers, where the `data` prop would clash between them.

 ```js
 import React, { Component, PropTypes } from 'react';